garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 Invited talk in October at NYU Tisch IDM: "Media Diagrammatics and the Emergence of Subjectivity".

-In Spring 2025, chosen to design UIC's School of Art and Art History's graduate seminar.
-More-than-human experience and sensation.
-Grounded in American pragmatism and process philosophy.
-Further: enactivism and embodied cognition, affect theory, panpsychism, and ecological thought in art practice.
+Chosen to design and teach UIC's School of Art and Art History's graduate seminar in Spring 2025.

 Proposed, designed and teaching a new MFA graduate seminar called [Chaosmotic Systems: Chaos, Culture, and Cosmology](https://practices.digital/saic/mfa5010/) in AT/SP at SAIC.